nomad-xyz/config/README.md

 ## Layout

-The top-level repository contains json files for production, development, and staging.
+The top-level repository contains json files for `production`, `development`, and `staging`.
 The `archive` directory contains past deployment artifacts.

 ## Contributing